dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 * ReleaseUsbOwnership: Releases USB controller from firmware driver, avoid unless you know what you're doing
 * RequestBootVarRouting: Redirects AptioMemeoryFix from EFI_GLOBAL_VARIABLE_G to OC_VENDOR_VARIABLE_GUID.
 Needed for when firmware tries to delete boot entries
 * SanitiseClearScreen: Fixes High resolutions displays that display OpenCore in 1024x768

+# Saving

+At this point, you can do File -> Save to save the config.plist.
+If you have issues saving directly to the EFI, you can save it on the Desktop, then just copy it over.
+I'll leave the [sample config.plist here]() too